deeppavlov/DeepPavlov/docs/features/models/superglue.rst

-Russian SuperGlue Submission
+Russian SuperGLUE Submission
 ==========================================
-The DeepPavlov library provides a way to train your Russian SuperGlue models and submit the results to the leaderboard in a couple of easy steps.
+The DeepPavlov library provides a way to train your Russian SuperGLUE models and submit the results to the leaderboard in a couple of easy steps.

 Task definition
 ---------------
-`Russian SuperGlue <https://russiansuperglue.com/>`__ is a benchmark that contains a set of tasks in Russian developed for evaluating general language understanding.
+`Russian SuperGLUE <https://russiansuperglue.com/>`__ is a benchmark that contains a set of tasks in Russian developed for evaluating general language understanding.

-There are 9 tasks in the Russian SuperGlue set:
+There are 9 tasks in the Russian SuperGLUE set:

-`DaNetQA (Yes/no Question Answering Dataset for Russian)` is a binary classification task of question answering, in which the model is asked to answer a yes/no question based on a given context fragment.
+**DaNetQA (Yes/no Question Answering Dataset for Russian)** is a binary classification task of question answering, in which the model is asked to answer a yes/no question based on a given context fragment.

-`PARus (Choice of Plausible Alternatives for Russian language)` is a causal reasoning task.
+**PARus (Choice of Plausible Alternatives for Russian language)** is a causal reasoning task.
 The model is asked to choose the most plausible alternative that has causal relation with the given premise.

-`RCB (Russian Commitment Bank)` is a classification task in which the model is asked to define the type of textual entailment (Entailment, Contradiction, Neutral) between two sentences.
+**RCB (Russian Commitment Bank)** is a classification task in which the model is asked to define the type of textual entailment (Entailment, Contradiction, Neutral) between two sentences.

-In the `MuSeRC (Russian Multi-Sentence Reading Comprehension)` task the model needs to process information from multiple sentences at once and identify the correct answers for the question from the given list.
+In the **MuSeRC (Russian Multi-Sentence Reading Comprehension)** task the model needs to process information from multiple sentences at once and identify the correct answers for the question from the given list.

-In the `RuCoS (Russian reading comprehension with Commonsense reasoning)` task the model has to choose the answer to each query from a list of text spans from a fragment.
+In the **RuCoS (Russian reading comprehension with Commonsense reasoning)** task the model has to choose the answer to each query from a list of text spans from a fragment.

-`RUSSE (Russian Word-in-Context)` is a reading comprehension task in which the model has to identify whether a given word is used in the same meaning in two different sentences.
+**RUSSE (Russian Word-in-Context)** is a reading comprehension task in which the model has to identify whether a given word is used in the same meaning in two different sentences.

-In `RWSD (The Russian Winograd Schema Challenge)` the data is a set of sentences that differ by one or two words in which syntactic ambiguity is resolved differently.
+In **RWSD (The Russian Winograd Schema Challenge)** the data is a set of sentences that differ by one or two words in which syntactic ambiguity is resolved differently.
 The model is trained to predict whether it is resolved correctly.

-`LiDiRus` is a diagnostic task in which the model has to identify whether there is entailment between two sentences.
+**LiDiRus** is a diagnostic task in which the model has to identify whether there is entailment between two sentences.

-`TERRa (Textual Entailment Recognition for Russian)` is a binary classification task of identifying whether there is entailment between two sentences.
+**TERRa (Textual Entailment Recognition for Russian)** is a binary classification task of identifying whether there is entailment between two sentences.

 For more detailed description of each task see `this <https://russiansuperglue.com/tasks/>`__.